BytecodeAgency/Coding-Standards/README.md

 * If your project uses a set of dependencies (like Mongo and Node) working together in a complex way, write a Dockerfile or Docker Compose file
 * Always write a clear description for your commit so it is clear what was changed or added, so not just `"styling updates"`, but rather `"improved styling for the menu dropdown"`
 * If your commit is to fix a Jira issue, include the issue number in your commit message
+* Try to commit around every hour or two or after important milestones

 # HTML